U.S. House GOP backs McCarthy as speaker after tense and chaotic late-night session - NewsBreak

 “It will be difficult, no doubt.
 But this is the process.
 And I always tell people, remember, your first bill that’s passed is just simply your negotiating position,” Cole said.
 “But it’s going to change as it moves through the Senate.
 And the administration is certainly in a position to veto things, and you can veto things if you think they spend too little as well as if too much.”

-The post U.S. House GOP backs McCarthy as speaker after tense and chaotic late-night session appeared first on Oregon Capital Chronicle .
+The post U.S. House GOP backs McCarthy as speaker after tense and chaotic late-night session appeared first on Georgia Recorder .

 Comments / 0